A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Introduction

 \section{Introduction}

 Arithmetical structures have deep mathematical theories exploring their abstract axiomatisations, concrete representations, comparisons by homomorphisms, use in constructions, methods of equation solving, etc. For example, the naturals form commutative semirings, the integers form commutative rings, and the rationals, reals and complex numbers form fields.
+However, for the purposes of computing, their classical algebraic theories have some shortcomings.
+Computing with arithmetical structures requires us to model and make abstract data types with extra algebraic properties that arise from the semantics of algorithms and programs.

+In designing a practical computation, we wish to avoid that the application of an operator does nothing -- e.g., fails to return either a value or a message that no value exists.
+Partial functions are common and there are general ways to achieve a response, such as recognising inputs that have no outputs by pre-conditions, or introducing special values for operators that may, or may not, name the failure; in each case an error message can be generated.

-However, for computing, their classical algebraic theories have some shortcomings.
-Computing with arithmetical structures requires us to make abstract data types with extra algebraic properties that arise from the semantics of algorithms and programs.
-In practical computation, the application of an operator must return a value, i.e., must be a total operator.
-For this reason arithmetical structures in computing can have various special elements that flag special behaviour; the most obvious examples are error flags, such as a pocket calculator displays when trying to compute $1/0$ or when having an overflow.
-Floating point arithmetics employ several more flags, such as infinities $+\infty, -\infty$ and `not a number' $\mathsf{NaN}$.
-Surprisingly, not much is known about the algebraic theories of these augmented structures whose semantical features are deemed practically essential for arithmetical abstract data types.
-What has been known, at least since von Neumann and Goldstine's 1947 analysis of numerics, is that computer arithmetics do not satisfy the beautiful axioms of classical algebra \cite{NeumannGoldstine1947,Tucker2022}.
+Special values make the operators total functions on all inputs.
+Now, arithmetical structures in computing have been given various special elements that indicate special behaviour; the most obvious examples are error values, such as a pocket calculator displays when trying to compute $x/0$ or when having an overflow.
+Floating point arithmetics employ several values, such as infinities $+\infty, -\infty$ and `not a number' $\mathsf{NaN}$.
+Surprisingly, not much is known about the algebraic theories of these arithmetical structures with their special values that have become standard for computer arithmetics.
+What has been known, at least since von Neumann and Goldstine's 1947 analysis of numerics, is that computer arithmetics do not satisfy the beautiful axioms of classical algebra \cite{NeumannGoldstine1947,Tucker2022-FACTS}.